AdobeDocs/experience-manager-cloud-service.nl-NL/help/sites-cloud/integrating/integration-adobe-target-ims.md

    ![Productprofielen selecteren en de geconfigureerde API opslaan](assets/integration-target-ims-16.png)

-1. De oprichting zal worden bevestigd.
+1. De oprichting wordt bevestigd.

 <!--
-1. The creation will be confirmed, you can now **Continue to integration details**; these are needed for [Completing the IMS Configuration in AEM](#completing-the-ims-configuration-in-aem).
+1. The creation is confirmed, you can now **Continue to integration details**; these are needed for [Completing the IMS Configuration in AEM](#completing-the-ims-configuration-in-aem).

    ![](assets/integrate-target-ims-07.png)
 -->